 Crowds & Costs

-Keep in mind that not all accommodations feature air conditioning, so be sure to read the fine print before reserving a room.
+Not all accommodations feature air conditioning, so be sure to read the fine print before reserving a room.

 Where to Go

-Since a trip to the Sahara is out of the question in July, consider a coastal getaway like Agadir or Asilah, or focus your energy on cooler northern destinations like Tangier, Chefchaouen, or Tetouan.
-This is also a great time to plan an adventure in the Atlas Mountains, where the temperatures are cooler (though you still might prefer to seek shade or shelter during the hottest hours of the day).
+Since a trip to the Sahara is out of the question in July, consider a coastal getaway like Agadir or Asilah, or focus your energy on cooler northern destinations like Tangier, Chefchaouen, or Tétouan.
+This is also a great time to plan an adventure in the Atlas mountains, where the temperatures are cooler (though you still might prefer to seek shade or shelter during the hottest hours of the day).
 This 15-day itinerary takes you along the country's Mediterranean coastline, and is perfect for the hot season.

 Chat with a local specialist who can help organize your trip.